 Founded through the efforts of the Inlandboatmen's Union, Region 37, this scholarship honors Silme Domingo and Gene Viernes, two inspiring leaders of the Seattle labor movement.
 Gene grew up on a farm in the Yakima Valley and began working in the Alaska salmon canneries at the young age of 16.
 Gene was a state wrestling champion and attended Central Washington State College on a full ride athletic scholarship.
 Silme graduated with honors from the University of Washington and went on to found the Seattle chapter of the Union of Democratic Filipinos.
 Together, they formed the Alaska Cannery Workers' Association and fought the brutal working conditions and racist management of the industry.

 Despite opposition from all sides, Gene and Silme founded the Rank and File Committee in 1977 to struggle for union democracy and fair working conditions.
 They were elected to the leadership of International Longshore and Warehouse Union Local 37 in 1980, and worked hard to build links and solidarity with the people of the Philippines.
 Tragically, both were murdered on June 1, 1981.
 Corrupt former Local 37 President Tony Baruso and Philippine dictator Ferdinand Marcos were later implicated in the assassination.
 Their memory lives on as inspiration to workers and students striving for justice.

-Those who do not meet FAFSA requirement are highly encouraged to consider other scholarships offered by the Bridges Center.
-More information is available by clicking here.
+Those who do not meet FAFSA/WASFA requirement are highly encouraged to consider other scholarships offered by the Bridges Center.

-- A letter of support from a teach or community member
+- A brief letter of support from a teacher or community member.